American Empress: Renaming and return to service (2014)

 The American Queen Steamboat Company, owner and operator of the U.S-flagged American Queen, announced on May 22, 2013, that it had purchased the Empress of the North from the U.S. Maritime Administration (MARAD) and that it would rename the ship American Empress and resume sailings from Portland, Oregon, in April 2014.
 On April 5, 2014, American Empress was christened in Portland.
 The Empress had been out of service for five years.
 She is the largest overnight riverboat west of the Mississippi River.
 The ship's home port is now Vancouver, Washington (in the Portland metropolitan area) and her normal route will follow the Columbia and Snake Rivers between Astoria, Oregon, and Clarkston, Washington, with 32 sailings scheduled for 2014, in the period April–November.
+Last in service for American Queen Voyages on the Columbia and Snake Rivers, the 2003-built riverboat was acquired by the American Cruise Line (ACL) during an auction in 2024.
+After spending nearly two years sitting in limbo, the 223-passenger vessel as of July 2026 is reportedly being scrapped in Alaska.